 How To Fill Out The Rhode Island Articles of Organization

-To file the Rhode Island Articles of Organization, you will need to submit the completed BCA5.5 LLC Articles of Organization form to the Rhode Island Secretary of State.
-The form can be completed and sent by mail or filed online.
+To file the Rhode Island Articles of Organization, you can either download and submit the completed BCA5.5 LLC Articles of Organization form or be filed online with the Rhode Island Secretary of State.

 Step 1: Pick a Name for the LLC

 The first step in filling out the Rhode Island Operating Agreement is to pick a business name.

 There are a couple of requirements when choosing a Rhode Island LLC name.